 Providing samples of good answers can also be useful for your interviewers.
 However, just because you have specific examples it doesn't mean that the person has to say exactly what the example answer is.
 Having an example helps free interviewers up from saying “well, I didn't really like this” or “what I personally was hoping for at that moment was such and such”.
 Creative problem-solving is a key skill to look for in a PM so we're happy for someone to solve in a way we've never heard of before.

 The hiring process is a cross-functional effort!

 Hiring is a team effort.
 You’ll likely work closely with employee success, the HR team, recruiters, and partner with them on the interview plan you need to communicate to your panelists in order for them to intake your requests for hiring support.

 You’ll most likely lean on the product ops team as you onboard people within the product organization.
-As your team grows, you want all of the new folks to be successful because what's a great hiring experience if you have a bad onboarding and employment experience?
-The product team is key to making sure you’re getting all of the important information in the hands of your new hires.
+As your team grows, you want all of the new folks to be successful because what's a great hiring experience if you have bad onboarding and employment experience?
+The product team is key to making sure you’re getting all of the important information into the hands of your new hires.